 Does your child have an opportunity to win?
 Switch to a game of chance where your child will have the same chance of winning as an adult.

 Is the opponent playing fair?
-Step in and take action – either ensure rules are being followed or stop the play.
+Step in and take action – either make sure rules are being followed or stop the play.

-Competition works best when you set out clear and fair rules before the game begins and enforce them during play.
+Competition works best when you set out clear and fair rules before the game begins and make sure everyone sticks to them.
 It’s also good if children are all at the same skill level.

 Children deal better with competition as they get older.
 It might be best to wait until your child shows an interest in playing a competitive sport.